erigontech/erigon/docs/programmers_guide/header_download.md

 needs to match the hash of the attaching tip.
 Secondly, the difficulty calculation formula for the anchor yields the anchor's difficulty.
 In Ethereum, difficulty of a child block header is calculated from various attributes of that child block header (`timestamp`) and the parent block header
 (`timestamp`, `difficulty`, `blockHeight`).
 Therefore, anchors need to have two other attributes, `difficulty` and `timestamp`, so that the correctness of the calculating `difficulty` from its parent header can be verified.
-To conclude, the anchors data structure (which is a part of "the chain segments" data structure) is a mapping of anchor hashes to objects with the attributes `powDepth`, `totalDifficulty`, `tips`, `difficulty`, and `timestamp`.
+To conclude, the anchors data structure (which is a part of "the chain segments" data structure) is a mapping of anchor parentHashes (not hashes of anchors themsevles) to a collection of objects with attributes `powDepth`, `totalDifficulty`, `tips`, `difficulty`, and `timestamp`.
+We are talking about collection of objects rather than objects because there may be multiple anchor headers having the same value of Parent Hash.

 ### Chain segment (tips)

 A chain segment can contain any number of headers, all connected to one another via the value of their `ParentHash` attribute, and, ultimately, such tree of headers is connect to the anchor of that chain segment.
 Some headers in a chain segment are selected as the tips of that chain segment.
 Description of how the headers are the headers are selected to be the tips requires the definition of cumulative difficulty.
 Every tip (once selected)